 Also of interest is that Santa Monica has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.15% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 10.80% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Santa Monica is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Santa Monica is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Like elsewhere in America, most people in Santa Monica use a private automobile to get to work.
 But notably, a substantial number of Santa Monica‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-Santa Monica is a very ethnically-diverse city.
+Santa Monica is an extremely ethnically-diverse city.
 The people who call Santa Monica home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Santa Monica residents report their race to be White, followed by Asian.
 Santa Monica also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.55% of the city’s residents.
-Important ancestries of people in Santa Monica include Irish, English, Italian, and Russian.
+People of Hispanic or Latino origin account for 15.38% of the city’s residents.
+Important ancestries of people in Santa Monica include Irish, English, Russian, and Italian.

 The most common language spoken in Santa Monica is English.
 Other important languages spoken here include Spanish and Chinese.